lbondi7/lbondi7.github.io/_posts/2019-01-27-llp-dd-ExMachina-7.markdown

 ### Randomiser

-The issue with teh randomiser in a previous dev diary was fixed this time around.
+The issue with the randomiser in a previous dev diary was fixed this time around.
 I was using random_device instead of using a seed generator.
 The new code is shown below, so it generates a seed using a value and then it generates a number between the max and min, which are passed in.

 ~~~
   std::mt19937 generator(seed);